aarontuor/cpp/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. papers

+.. _Deep Learning for Unsupervised Insider Threat Detection in Structured Cybersecurity Data Streams: https://studentweb.cs.wwu.edu/~tuora/aarontuor/materials/anomaly_detection.pdf

 About Safekit
 =============
 Safekit is a python software distribution for anomaly detection from multivariate streams, developed for the AIMSAFE initiative at Pacific Northwest National Laboratory.
 It should have a better name, so any suggestions are welcome.
+An exposition of the models in this package can be found in the paper:

+`Deep Learning for Unsupervised Insider Threat Detection in Structured Cybersecurity Data Streams`_

 The code of the toolkit is written in python using the tensorflow deep learning toolkit and numpy.
-The toolkit is comprised of four core modules and two supplementary packages.
-In this introduction we will discuss each of these components.

 Core Modules
 ------------